 In the past, girls who began to train to be a Geisha from very early like under ten, they had a chance to get lost in town and people would recognize which Okiya she belongs to by the Kamon.

-Also, when they attended in a banquet room watching senior Maiko do their job.
-It’s not uncommon they tend to sleep in a party and male attendants bring them back to the Okiya they belong judging from their kamon.
+Also, when they attended a banquet room watching senior Maiko do their job.
+It’s not uncommon that they tend to sleep at a party and male attendants bring them back to the Okiya they belong judging from their kamon.

-Karyukai – The World of Flower and Willow
+Karyukai (The World of Flower and Willow) – Geisha

 On the development of girl’s career, even a detail such as the length of one’s eyebrows is significant.
-Short eyebrows are for the young and long ones display maturity.
+Short eyebrows are for the young and long ones displayed maturity.